-Students responded to six questions on Student-Faculty Interaction at Crafton.
-In comparison to other comparable medium colleges, students at Crafton generally scored lower than average on this benchmark.
+Respondents responded to six questions on Student-Faculty Interaction at Crafton.
+In comparison to other medium colleges, students at Crafton generally scored lower than average on this benchmark in past years.

 Respondents selected the level frequency that closely reflected their experience regarding these Student-Faculty Interaction questions.
 The following statements and tables illustrate respondent results on each.